travisdoor/bl/docs/master/language.md

 ## Using statement

 The using statement can be used to allow direct access to another scope's or enum's members.
-Currently, the using statement can be used only in local scopes of functions.
-This may eventually change in the future.

 **Example:**